Email FacebookTwitterMenu burgerClose thin

 What Is a Grant Deed?

-A grant deed is a legal document that is used to transfer ownership of real property between two parties for a specific price.
-It includes the full legal description of the property, the names of the people that the property is being transferred to (grantee) and from (grantor) and the sales price.
+A grant deed is a legal document used to transfer the ownership of real property between two parties for a specific price.
+It includes several pieces of information:

 Grant deeds guarantee that the grantor is the legal owner of the property.
 The grant deed states that there have been no title problems while the grantor has owned the property.
 However, it does not guarantee that the property is free of title defects that happened before the grantor acquired the title.
 These defects may include: